JoostAB/smartmeter-reader/README.md

 Reader for the Landys-Gyr E350 Smart reader using the DSMR 2.2 protocol over the P1 connector.

 Now with Docs!!!
 Cool huh?
+YEAH!